 What aspects of the programme do you most enjoy the most?

 I enjoy interacting with the lecturers, tutors and course mates the most.
-It is very mind stimulating and the Professors/ lecturers and tutors invest a great deal of time and effort in the courses they teach and have been very caring that their students get the most out of the courses.
+It is very mind stimulating and the Professors, lecturers and tutors invest a great deal of time and effort in the programmes they teach and have been very caring that their students get the most out of the courses.